davy/benchmark-bigo/README.md

   # or you can use the built in array generator
   # x.generate :array

+  # steps is the total number of data points to collect
+  # default is 5
+  x.steps = 6

-  # specifies how the size of the object should grow
+  # indicates the starting size of the object to test
-  x.linear 1000
+  # default is 100
+  x.min_size = 100

   # report takes a label and a block.
   # block is passed in the generated object and the size of that object